drefa06/python/attribute.md

 ### Conclusion ###

 Last solution is very long, around 20sec for 1 Million loop => 20 usec per loop.
-It's 10 time solution 4 that give good protection too. solution 3 is a good alternative to have a little protection with quick result
+It's 10 time solution 4 that give good protection.

+Solution 3 is a good alternative to have a little protection with quick result.
+1,20 usec per loop, it's 4 times longer than solution 1 and 2 times worst than solution 2.

-Solution 1 and 2 do not give any protection.
-Enough for many case you do not care it, but not for a big project with many undefined or badly defined input.
+Solution 1 and 2 do not give any protection at all.
+It's enough for many case, but not for a big project with many undefined or badly defined input !
+That was why I looked for a better system.